daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 A package needs to go through thorough testing before it is included in the default channel, which is good for stability, but also means that new versions will be delayed and fewer packages are available overall.
-There is a community-driven effort called the [conda-forge](https://conda-forge.org/), which provides more up to date packages
+There is a community-driven effort called the [conda-forge (read more here)](https://conda-forge.org/), which provides more up to date packages
 To enable us to access the most up to date version of the Python packages we are going to use, we will add the more up to date  channel,